 But counting money misses the point.

-Cook positioned Apple as the anti-surveillance alternative in tech.
-While competitors monetize user data, Apple encrypts it.
-"Our values are that we do think people have a right to privacy," Cook stated.
+Cook made Apple stand for something beyond profit.
+He positioned Apple as the anti-surveillance alternative in tech: while competitors monetize user data, Apple encrypts it.
+"Our values are that we do think people have a right to privacy," he stated.
+When the FBI demanded backdoor access after the San Bernardino shooting, Cook refused.
+Full stop.
+A Type 1 protecting a principle isn't negotiating—they're stating what's right and waiting for the room to catch up.

 Challenges and Criticisms